dimarudik/bublik/README.md

 > In this case unprocessed chunks of data will transfer

-You can prepare data chunks in Oracle manually by using the same user credentials specified in `bublik` tool (`fromProperties` in `./cli/config/ora2pg.yaml`):
+You can prepare data chunks in Oracle manually by using the same user credentials specified in key `fromProperties` in `./cli/config/ora2pg.yaml`:

 ```
 exec dbms_parallel_execute.drop_task(task_name => 'TABLE1_TASK');